thevpc/nuts/website/.dir-template/src/docs/intro/nuts-and-maven.md

 Roaming is also supported, so that a workspaces can be copied/moved across machines.

 ## Application Framework
-**Nuts** can also be embedded as a library in you application.
+**nuts** can also be embedded as a library in you application.
 This enables you to wire classes on the fly by its network dependency-aware classloading mechanisms.
 The library allows as well building solid and well integrated applications, mainly console applications.
 Indeed, ```nuts``` comes with rich outputs that support automatic formatting to json, xml, table, tree and plain texts.
 It handles standard File Systems layouts; XDG Base Directory Specification is implemented